Hasan al-Askari: Reign of al-Mu'tamid ()

 The persecution of the Shia continued under al-Mu'tamid, a son of al-Mutawakkil.
 It is believed that most of al-Askari's prison experiences happened during the caliphate of al-Mu'tamid, who is represented in Shia sources as his main oppressor.
+Al-Mu'tamid ruled for thirteen years (256–279 AH), but only four years of this reign coincided with the life of al-Askari.
+The reign of al-Muttamid coincided with the revolts of the Alawites and individuals associated with them.
+Sahib al-Zanj, claiming Alawi descent, was the most important threat to al-Muttamid's rule.
+Zanj's violent and reckless actions were worrying even for the Imamiyyah leadership.
+Al-Askari clearly declared that "Sahib al-Zanj is not from us, the Ahl al-Bayt".
+The purpose of this stance, according to Pakatchi, was, on the one hand, to prevent the general public from attributing the misconduct of Sahib al-Zanj to the Imamiyya and the Ahl al-Bayt, and another purpose was to prevent the Abbasid government from increasing its strictness against the Shiites, relying on the uprising of Sahib al-Zanj.

+However, in 260, al-Mu'tamid, who had freed Askari at the beginning of his reign, ordered Askari and his brother Ja'far to be arrested and taken to prison.
+Although after a month the caliph was forced to release them, probably for the sake of state interests, but he did not allow him to return to his home in Samarra, instead sent him to "Dar al-Hasan ibn Sahl" to keep a close eye on him.
+Shortly afterwards, news of his death was circulated.

 Al-Askari is said to have criticized the caliph for restricting the administration of Khums (lit. 'one-fifth'), the Islamic alms distributed among the descendants of the prophet, who were forbidden from receiving general alms in the prophet's lifetime.
 In his lifetime, a main source of assistance for the poor in his clan, the Banu Hashim, was the income of agricultural lands in Fadak.
 Historically, Abu Bakr, the first Rashidun caliph, discontinued the prophet's policies and, in particular, reappropriated Fadak as public property, forcing Banu Hashim to rely on general alms, possibly to undermine their claims to the caliphate and cut their privileges as the prophet's kins.
 This policy was partially reversed by his successor, Umar, and then by the Umayyad Umar II, though later caliphs again appended Fadak to the state treasury.